Search for Elder Law Attorneys

 - Explain your decision.
 If family members understand the reasoning behind the decisions in your will, they may be less likely to contest the will.
 It is a good idea to talk to family members at the time you draft the will and explain why someone is getting left out of the will or getting a reduced share.
 If you don't discuss it in person, state the reason in the will.
 You may also want to include a letter with the will.

-- Use no-contest clause.
-One of the most effective ways of preventing a challenge to your will is to include a no-contest clause (or in terrorem clause) in the will.
+- Use a no-contest clause.
+One of the most effective ways of preventing a challenge to your will is to include a no-contest clause (also called an "in terrorem clause") in the will.
 This will only work if you are willing to leave something of value to the potentially disgruntled family member.
 A no-contest clause provides that if an heir challenges the will and loses, then he or she will get nothing.
 You must leave the heir enough so that a challenge is not worth the risk of losing the inheritance.

-- Videotape the will signing.
-A videotape of the will signing allows your family members and the court to see that you are freely signing the will and makes it more difficult to argue that you did not have the requisite mental capacity to agree to the will.
+- Video record the will signing.
+A video recording of the will signing allows your family members and the court to see that you are freely signing the will and makes it more difficult to argue that you did not have the requisite mental capacity to agree to the will.

 Bear in mind that some of these strategies may not be advisable in certain states.
+Talk to your attorney about the best strategy for you.
 To find an experienced elder law attorney in your state, click here.

 For an article on how to use a will to disinherit a relative, click here.